 Q: My primary care doctor considers me to be a high-risk patient, but I don’t feel sick.
 Should I reschedule?

 A: First and most important, if your orthopedic situation is urgent, please call us in advance so we may prepare and provide the appropriate guidance.
 Your well-being is our priority.
-However, the CDC recommends you do not go into a doctor’s office for your appointment.
-OrthoVirginia offers telemedicine visits to assist in your care.
+However, if you’re not comfortable coming into the office, OrthoVirginia continues to offer telemedicine visits as an option.

 Q: How will I know if there is a change to my care schedule – consultation appointment, surgery, follow-up, or physical therapy?